Mercer House (Savannah, Georgia): First floor

 Looking at the front of the house, at the bottom right is the drawing room, with a fireplace on the side of the house flanking West Wayne Street to the north.
 A George I Chinoiserie Japanned cabinet dating from around 1720, on a later George I-style stand, was located in this room.
 On top of this were three Chinese sang-de-bœuf glazed porcelain vases from the 19th century.
 Also in the drawing room, Williams kept an "assortment of curiosities", including Fabergé items, such as its jeweled eggs.
 His first purchase, made in London in 1971, was a large silver-gilt and enamel-mounted leather box, or presentation casket, bearing the Imperial coat-of-arms and the gold-crowned cypher of Tsar Nicholas II.
-It is dated 1899 and is estimated at around $10,000.
+It is dated 1899 and is estimated at $10,000.
 It was given by the Tsar to the Shah of Persia to commemorate the settlement of a long-standing border dispute.
 Williams put it on the jade-green coffee table in the drawing room, where it stayed for thirty years.
+John Berendt stated that Williams also had a copy of Harris Tattnall's 1978 book At Home in Savannah: Great Interiors on the coffee table during one of his visits.
+The Mercer House drawing room was the cover photograph.

-He also owned a large silver-gilt and enamel-mounted leather desk folio, with the initial N 11 and the corners decorated with Imperial eagles.
+Williams also owned a large silver-gilt and enamel-mounted leather desk folio, with the initial N 11 and the corners decorated with Imperial eagles.
 It was made for Tsar Nicholas II and was purchased by Williams at a Sotheby Parke Bernet sale in New York in 1979.
 The folio is estimated at $25,000.

 An American carved wooden eagle with outspread wings, which was perched on a bracket in the drawing room and used on the first tug boat to ply the Savannah harbor, is estimated at $4,000.
-More than one hundred pieces of Chinese blue and white porcelain from the Nanking cargo – a wreck of treasures which sank in the South China Sea in 1752 – is also included, with an estimate of $5,500–$8,500.
+More than one hundred pieces of Chinese blue and white porcelain from the Nanking cargo—a wreck of treasures which sank in the South China Sea in 1752—is also included, with an estimate of $5,500–$8,500.
 The Sotheby lot comprised soup plates, plates with scallop borders and plain rims, octagonal plates and a pair of large chargers with scalloped borders.
 They were displayed in a breakfront cabinet.

 Facing the rear of the house from the drawing room, there is the music room, in which, on the left-hand side, there was a William IV mahogany sideboard, Irish, circa 1835.
 Above this was one of two Brussels tapestries from the 18th century, depicting a couple (possibly Venus and Adonis) embracing, with Cupid holding a shield emblazoned with a heart.
 Each tapestry was estimated to be around $25,000 in value.
 Either side of the sideboard was a pair of Regency giltwood torchères with later circular painted tops.
 Also in the music room was a pair of Regency fauteuils, dating from around 1730.

 The piano sat across from the sideboard, in front of a French window that overlooks West Wayne Street.